Gallia Narbonensis: Founding

-By the mid-2nd century BC, Rome was trading heavily with the Greek colony of Massalia (modern Marseille) on the southern coast of Gaul.
-Massalia, founded by colonists from Phocaea, was by this point centuries old and quite prosperous.
-Rome entered into an alliance with Massalia, by which it agreed to protect the town from local Gauls, nearby Aquitani, sea-borne Carthaginians and other rivals, in exchange for a small strip of land that it wanted in order to build a road to Hispania, to assist in troop transport.
-The Massalians, for their part, cared more for their economic prosperity than they did for territorial integrity.

-During the war against Sertorius, Gallia Narbonensis was an important base for military activities.
-This was an important event in the Romanization of Narbonese Gaul, as it resulted in the Romans organizing the province.
+The Greek colony of Massalia was founded in approximately 600 BC, by which the Hellenisation of Celtic Gaul began.
+The Roman involvement in the so-called transalpine Gaul occurred in 218 BC; according to Livy, the Romans tried to establish the alliance against Carthage in Gaul and Spain, but gained no success.
+Hannibal led the Carthaginian forces and routed the local Gallic tribes, crossing the Rhône.
+Massalia had already formed an alliance with Rome, which agreed to protect the town in exchange for supplying vital information and providing the fleet as Rome needed.
+Rome also demanded Massalia a small strip of land in order to build a road to Hispania, to assist in troop transport.
+The Romans therefore landed their troops on Massalia to protect the city.
+After Rome held territories in Hispania, the Romans left control of the route to the city, causing praetor Lucius Baebius to be killed by the Ligures while en route to Hispania in 189 BC.

 During this period, the Mediterranean settlements on the coast were threatened by the powerful Gallic tribes to the north, especially the tribes known as the Arverni and the Allobroges.
-The area became a Roman province in 121 BC, following a great victory of the Roman general Quintus Fabius Maximus (later additionally named Allobrogicus), who had campaigned in the area and defeated the Allobroges and the Arverni under King Bituitus at the Isère River.
+In the First Transalpine War (125–121 BCE), the Roman general Quintus Fabius Maximus (later additionally named Allobrogicus) campaigned in the area and defeated the Allobroges and the Arverni under king Bituitus in the Battle of the Isère River.
 This defeat substantially weakened the Arverni and ensured the further security of Gallia Narbonensis.
+The area became a Roman province in 121 BCE.

 The province had come into Roman control originally under the name Gallia Transalpina (Transalpine Gaul), which distinguished it from Cisalpine Gaul on the near side of the Alps to Rome.
 In this strip of land, the Romans founded the town of Narbonne in 118 BC.
 At the same time, they built the Via Domitia, the first Roman road in Gaul, connecting Gaul to Hispania, and the Via Aquitania, which led toward the Atlantic through Tolosa (Toulouse) and Burdigala (Bordeaux).
 Thus, the Romans built a crossroads that made Narbonne an optimal trading center, and Narbonne became a major trading competitor to Massalia.
 From Narbonne, the Romans established the province of Transalpine Gaul, later called Gallia Narbonensis.

+During the Sertorian War (80–72 BCE) against the breakaway state of former Roman senator and general Sertorius, Gallia Narbonensis was an important base for military activities.
+This was an important event in the Romanization of Narbonese Gaul, as it resulted in the Romans organizing the province.